aaalexlit/ml-zoomcamp/doc/lambda_kinesis.md

 1. Set its env vars

-1. Add Kinesis trigger with start-ride-event stream
+1. Add Kinesis trigger with start-ride-events stream

 1. Add s3 access permissions to the role that executes lambda